 Natural forest data

-Natural forest data are available to central and local government agencies, research institutes, universities and members of the public.
-The data can be obtained from the National Vegetation Survey databank.
+Natural forest data are publically available.
 Data use protocols apply.
-In a very small number of cases, landowners have imposed additional restrictions on data use.
+In a very small number of cases, landowners have imposed additional restrictions on data use and these data cannot be released without permission from the landowner.

 Planted forest data